onur-oruc/CS-319-PROJECT-1I-RISK/README.md

 Changing the locations of the soldiers becomes harder.
 Only a limited number of soldiers can be moved.
 Occurrence chance increases if the current season is Summer or the climate of the region is Hot.

 Plague:
 If the number of soldiers in a region is larger than a predetermined value, the “Plague” effect will be activated with a chance that increases according to the number of soldiers.
-Chance also changes according to the season?
+Chance also changes according to the season.

 Rocket launcher in a specific territory:
 There will be a rocket launcher in a territory that will be selected randomly.
 The